 Opening hours: 7 am – 10 pm

-The National Pantheon of Lisbon was a favorite.
-Not just because of the incredible views of Lisbon it provided on the outside.
-But also because of the stunning views that it provided on the inside.
+The National Pantheon of Lisbon was a favorite, not just because of the incredible views of Lisbon it provided on the outside but also because of the stunning views that it provided on the inside.

 The Pantheon has an attractive marble floor (with beautiful geometric patterns and pastel shades) that you can view from the top of the stairs.
 And honestly, this view is stunning.
 Head to my post on the best things to do in Lisbon to understand what I am talking about.